manish-mahalinge/gitops-kubernetes-aws/README.md

 # GitOps-Based CI/CD Pipeline using Argo CD on AWS EKS

 ## Overview
 Engineered a declarative CI/CD pipeline using Argo CD and GitOps principles to manage containerized applications on AWS EKS.
-This project ensures high availability and system reliability through automated synchronization between Git and Kubernetes cluster.
+The system ensures high availability, scalability, and automated synchronization between Git repository and Kubernetes cluster.

 ---